 Attorney Robert C. Hilliard has been practicing law in the state of Texas for nearly 30 years, gaining national recognition for his work on many high-profile cases.
-He established Hilliard Muñoz Gonzales LLP in 1985 and Hilliard & Shadowen LLP in 2012.
+He established Hilliard Muñoz Gonzales LLP (now Hilliard Martinez Gonzales LLP) in 1985 and Hilliard & Shadowen LLP in 2012.

 Mr. Hilliard’s cases have made headlines statewide and on the national level.
 His advocacy for victims of accidents caused by GM's defective ignition switch led to his appointment by Federal Judge Jesse Furman as co-lead counsel in the National GM Ignition Switch Litigation.
 This multi-district litigation is considered the single largest product liability litigation in US history.
 His representation of the parents of a Corpus Christi teenager who committed suicide following bullying incidents at his high school focused a national spotlight on the menace of bullying in schools.
 He led the fight for justice for disabled residents of the Corpus Christi State School who were forced to take part in an infamous “fight club” for the amusement of some staff members.
 Mr. Hilliard’s other high-profile cases include: